hazdryx/Blockship/readme.md

 When you own a block, you are the only one who can break it.
 If you are working as a team you can allow other players to break the blocks by using the command `bls <player>`.
 This will toggle whether that person can break your blocks.

 > This is not a two way agreement.
-If player one shares blocks with player two, only player two and break player one's blocks.
+If player one shares blocks with player two, only player two can break player one's blocks.
 > Player two must share they're blocks with player one for it to be mutual.